-In November 2007 the committee increased base salary for 2008 and the cash bonus for 2007 for the named executive officers by 4 percent and 5 percent respectively, coinciding with increases in the company-wide salary and bonus pool.
-The committee established these pools based on the company's financial results at nine months, and projected trends through the end of the year.
-Satisfactory efforts to maintain profitability, increase new business and sustain policyholder retention in a soft market cycle tempered by the level of revenue growth and an expected reduction in book value at year-end, led the committee to establish a pool for annual salary increases at the same rate as in 2006 and lower the rate of increase of cash bonuses to 5 percent from 7 percent in 2006.
+In November of 2007 the committee increased non-incentive cash compensation by 4 percent to \$4,800,520 for the group named executive officers.
+Each named executive officer's salary and bonus was increased by 4 percent and 5 percent respectively, coinciding with increases in the company-wide salary and bonus pool.
+The committee established these pools based on the company's financial results at nine months and projected trends through the end of the year.
+Satisfactory efforts to maintain profitability, increase new business and sustain policyholder retention, tempered by the level of revenue and an expected reduction in book value at year-end, led the committee to establish the pool for annual salary increases at the same rate as in 2006 and to lower the rate of increase for the pool of cash bonuses to 5 percent in 2007 from 7 percent in 2006.